Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Introduction

 \section{Introduction}

 Galactic cosmic rays (\GCR) are high-energy charged particles produced by astrophysical sources, distributed in our galaxy, which travel through the interstellar medium and finally arrive at the boundary of the nearby region to Earth where the Sun's activity dominates: the so called {\it heliosphere}.
-When entering the heliosphere, \GCRs travel against the expanding solar wind (SW) and interact with the turbulent heliospheric magnetic field (HMF).
-They undergo to basic plasma astrophysics processes such as convection, diffusion and adiabatic energy losses.
+When entering the heliosphere, \GCRs travel against the expanding solar wind (SW) and interact with the turbulent heliospheric magnetic field (HMF) \citep{Potgieter2013}.
+They are subjected to basic transport processes such as convection, diffusion and adiabatic energy losses.
 They are also subjected to the gradient-curvature drifts in the large-scale HMF and to the effects of the heliospheric current sheet (HCS).
 Magnetic drift depends on the charge-sign of the particles and on the polarity of the HMF; \GCRs drift along different trajectories according to the polarity of the HMF.
 The cumulative effects of these processes are behind the so-called \emph{solar modulation} phenomenon of \GCRs, that is, the modification of the energy spectra of \GCRs in the heliosphere, which is driven by the Sun's magnetic activity.
 Due to solar modulation, the \GCR flux observed at Earth is significantly different from that in interstellar space, known as Local Interstellar Spectrum (LIS).
 Solar modulation depends on the \GCR particle species, its energy, and its charge sign.
 It is also a time-dependent and space-dependent phenomenon, \ie, it depends on where and when the \GCR flux is measured inside the heliosphere.
-The solar modulation effect decreases with increasing energy of the \GCR particles, and it becomes significant at kinetic energies below a few GeV.
+The solar modulation effect decreases with increasing energy of the \GCR particles.
+With the precision of the new \GCR data from AMS-02, the modulation effect is appreciable at kinetic energies up to dozens GeV.
 Solar activity shows a 11-year cycle, from its minimum when the Sun is quiet and the \GCR intensity is at its largest, to its maximum of solar activity when the \GCR flux is minimum.
 The intensity and the energy spectra of the \GCR flux are therefore anti-correlated with solar activity, in relation with its varying proxies such as the number of sunspot (SSN) or the tilt angle of the solar magnetic axis with respect to the rotation axis $\alpha$ \citep{Usoskin1998,RossChaplin2019,Hoeksema1995}.
 Along with the 11-year solar cycle, the HMF polarity shows a remarkable 22-year periodicity, with the magnetic reversal occurring during each maximum of solar activity.
 This periodicity is important for \GCR modulation, and in particular to study the effects of particle drifts in the large-scale HMF.